Ali-Irfan-10/USTP-IC-Design-and-Verification/03-Industrial-Protocols/Handshaking Protocol/README.md

 1. Writing `0xAA` into `reg0` and `0xBB` into `reg1`.
 2. Reading back data from `reg0` and `reg1` via the handshake interface.

+---

+## 👨‍💻 Author

+**Ali Irfan**

+Computer Engineering | Digital IC Design & Verification

+Passionate about **RTL Design, Digital IC Design, Functional Verification, FPGA Development, and ASIC Design Flows**.

+Experienced with **Verilog HDL, SystemVerilog, QuestaSim, FPGA-based design, AMBA protocols, and RTL-to-GDSII workflows** using open-source ASIC tools.

+This repository represents practical engineering work, hands-on learning, and continuous development in **digital hardware design and verification**.

+⭐ If you find this repository useful, consider giving it a star.